Hussein Chalayan: Professional career

-Hussein Chalayans' fashion shows are characterised by minimal sets and a mood of suspense, incorporating elements of contemporary interiors, urban architecture, and geometric structures.
-In the shows the conceptual and theoretical inspirations behind his garments are played out across the body.
+Hussein Chalayan's fashion shows are characterised by minimal sets and a mood of suspense, incorporating elements of contemporary interiors, urban architecture, and geometric structures.
+In the shows, the conceptual and theoretical inspirations behind his garments are played out across the body.

 In 1995 Chalayan clinched a London fashion design award organised by the company "Absolut".
 Chalayan won a £28,000 grant to develop creations for the British capital's Fashion Week in October 1995.
 In the same year, Chalayan worked with avant-garde star Björk, designing the jacket featured on the cover of her album Post.
 Björk's Post tour also featured several creations by Chalayan and Björk modelled for Chalayan in October 1995 for London Fashion week.

 His collection Lands Without for Spring/Summer 1997 featured several "Kite" dresses, which were notable because of the way in which he directed the relationship between his garments and the body, and his use of architectural proportions to amplify their interplay with their surroundings.